-ACCTG 025 Automated Accounting Methods and Procedures (3) CSU
+ACCTG 025 Automated Accounting Methods and Procedures (3) CSU accounts receivable, accounts payable, and payroll.
+Real-world applications will be stressed throughout the course.

 Prerequisite: Completion of one semester of Accounting Principles (or equivalent), through and including material on payroll accounting, with a grade of "C" or better.